Perambalur

-Perambalur is a Municipal corporation which is located in the heart of Tamil Nadu and is 267 kilometers South of the capital city of Chennai.
+Perambalur is a Selection Grade Municipality is located in the heart of Tamil Nadu and is 267 kilometers South of the capital city of Chennai.
 The district covers an area of 1,757 square kilometers, located between 10.54' and 11.30' degrees of Northern latitude and 78.40' and 79.30' degrees of Eastern longitude.
 There are no coastal lines in this inland district.

 The District has the Vellar River in the North and well-marked natural divisions.

 The most important irrigation resource is groundwater, accessed through tube wells and wells.
 Paddy, groundnut, sugarcane, millet, and cashew are the major crops grown in the district.
 Perambalur accounts for about 24% of the small onion produced in Tamil Nadu and holds first place in state production.